xapp-ai/documentation/docs/studio/single-tenancy.md

 ## Updating your Assistant Application

-Your assistant application, the main runtime environment, will need to point to your single-tenant instance's [Runtime API](/docs/development/api/runtime) for retrieving content and pushing events.
+Your assistant application, the main runtime environment, will need to point to your single-tenant instance's [CMS API](/docs/development/api/cms) for retrieving content and pushing events.

 The easiest way to configure your assistant application to point to your single tenant environment is to update the environment variable `STUDIO_BASE_URL` to be your single-tenants API URL.